 How to Keep Your Bird Feeder Clean and Hygienic

-Keeping your bird feeder clean is essential for keeping your garden birds healthy, and it’s easier than you think!
+Tips on how to keep your bird feeder clean are essential for keeping your garden birds healthy, and it’s easier than you think!

 Bacteria and fungus can build up quickly, therefore regular cleaning is needed to keep your bird feeder sanitary and fungus-free.
 This is especially important in those warm, summer months as the heat can make food go off quicker and harbour harmful bacteria.

 That’s why we’ve put together this handy guide with our best tips for cleaning your wild bird feeders, and keeping your garden birds happy and healthy!